alexis/isitok/README.md

 ```

 ### Without Docker
-Of course, it's just a little ruby script, with a Gemfile, so feel free to clone the repo,
+Of course, it's just a little ruby script with a Gemfile, so feel free to clone the repo,
 install dependencies, modify `isitok.yaml' and start it with `./isitok.rb`.

-I recommend installing dependecies in a local directory to avoid poluting your system gems:
+I recommend installing dependencies in a subfolder to avoid poluting your system gems:

 ```shell
 bundle config set path ./vendor